ethereum/ethereum-org-website/public/content/wrapped-ether/index.md

 ---
 title: What is Wrapped Ether (wETH)
-description: An introduction to Wrapped Ether (wETH)—an ERC20-compatible version of Ether (ETH).
+description: An introduction to Wrapped ether (wETH)—an ERC20-compatible wrapper for ether (ETH).
 lang: en
 ---